OXID-eSales/testing_library/README.md

 Some usage examples:

-1. Running only a single file tests - `./runtests path/to/test/fileTest.php`
+1. Running only a single file tests - `bin/runtests path/to/test/fileTest.php`
-1. Running only specific pattern matching tests from specified file - `./runtests --filter match_pattern path/to/test/fileTest.php`
+1. Running only specific pattern matching tests from specified file - `bin/runtests --filter match_pattern path/to/test/fileTest.php`
+1. Running one or multiple test suites - `TEST_DIRS=unit,integration bin/runtests`

 One thing to note when adding parameters to these tools - always provide file/folder at the end as it will no longer be picked automatically.
 Use AllTestsUnit or AllTestsSelenium respectively to run all tests.